Podemos victory in Catalonia a blow for struggling separatists

 Podemos’ strong showing in Catalonia echoed its robust results across the country where it surged to register third in number of parliamentary seats, beating fellow newcomer Ciudadanos into fourth place.

-Catalans hope a new coalition government in Madrid will soften the hardline stance of the centre-right PP administration towards the region, leading to greater autonomy if falling short of full-blown independence.
+Catalans hope a new coalition government in Madrid will soften the hardline stance of the centre-right PP administration toward the region, leading to greater autonomy if falling short of full-blown independence.

 But it is still unclear whether that outcome would be an incentive for Catalan separatists to park their divisions and take advantage of the lack of a strong government in Madrid to push their cause.